 Teledyne continues to focus on developing solutions to address sustainability and climate challenges facing humanity today.
 Many of our products directly support sustainability and climate challenges.
 We provide a broad range of precision measurement technologies for environmental monitoring and climate research.
 Our sensors and instruments are deployed everywhere: in space, on aircraft and drones, on land, on the sea surface, in the water column, and on the seafloor.
 They operate around the clock, measuring greenhouse gases from space, precisely monitoring air and water quality throughout the world, and continuously profiling the Earth's oceans.
-Applications of our instruments provide scientists information that spans time from the origin of the universe to providing real-time data regarding air pollution and dangerous storms, such as time-critical warning of hurricanes and tsunamis.
+Applications of our instruments provide scientists information that spans time from the origin of the universe to providing real-time data regarding air pollution and dangerous storms, such as timecritical warning of hurricanes and tsunamis.

-Recently, the prominence and importance of sustainability and Environmental, Social and Governance ("ESG") initiatives have dramatically increased.
-In November 2022, we published our second Corporate Social Responsibility ("CSR") report, in which we disclose and highlight some of Teledyne's most recent efforts focused on sustainability and ESG.
-The CSR report, which is not incorporated by reference in this document, is available at the Corporate Social Responsibility link on our website at www.teledyne.com under the tab "Who We Are".
-The CSR Report includes data on Teledyne's combined direct emissions ("Scope 1") and indirect emissions from purchased energy ("Scope 2"), workplace safety, water usage, waste generation and recycling and workplace demographics.
+The prominence and importance of sustainability and Environmental, Social and Governance ("ESG") initiatives have dramatically increased.
+In November 2022, we published our second Corporate Social Responsibility ("CSR") report, in which we disclose and highlight some of our most recent efforts focused on sustainability and ESG.
+We published a supplement to the CSR report in November 2023 to include updated financial information and other information in the report.
+The CSR report together with its supplement, which is not incorporated by reference in this document, is available at the Corporate Social Responsibility link on our website at www.teledyne.com under the tab "Who We Are".
+The CSR Report and its supplement includes data on Teledyne's combined direct emissions ("Scope 1") and indirect emissions from purchased energy ("Scope 2"), workplace safety, water usage, waste generation and recycling and workplace demographics.